 Located in Vernal, just minutes from Dinosaur National Monument, the Field House is a natural addition to any trip to Utah's Dinosaurland.
 If you haven't been here lately, a lot has changed.
 Be sure to add this unique state park to your list!

-Read my full review of the Utah Field House of Natural History here.
+- Tips for Visiting the Utah Field House of Natural History

 Snow Canyon State Park has the distinction of being one of the best off-season parks in Utah.
 It is located just a few minutes' drive from St. George where the year-round sunshine is most welcome in the fall, winter and spring.
 Ancient lava flows, colorful sandstone cliffs and blue skies create a beautiful backdrop for all your favorite activities at Snow Canyon.